 The site where the present-day Port of Miami is situated was discovered as a Tequesta Indian village by Spanish adventurers in the 16th century.
 In 1721 the village was forcefully taken from Spain by England and was later recovered in 1783.
 In 1821, Florida was purchased by the US from Spain for $5m.
 During the same period, European settlers started to move to the village area.

 The port was connected by the Florida East Coast Railway in 1896.
-The port saw a rapid population growth in 1920 due to a land boom in Florida.
-The port, however, remained useless for several years because of a strong hurricane that occurred in 1926.
-Development resumed in the 1930s and many Art Deco buildings were created.
+The port saw rapid population growth in 1920 due to a land boom in Florida.
+The port, however, remained useless for several years because of a major hurricane in 1926.
+Development resumed in the 1930s and many Art Deco buildings were created in this period.

 Port of Miami facilities

 The port is governed by the port authority of Miami-Dade County and handles a wide range of cruise ships and international cargoes.

 The port is facilitated by ten cruise terminals.
 Terminal A was developed by Royal Caribbean Cruises in association with Miami-Dade County.
 Opened in November 2018, the 200,000ft² terminal serves as the home port for Royal Caribbean’s cruise ships.

 Terminal B, also known as the Pearl of Miami, was developed by Norwegian Cruise Line.
 Opened in August 2021, the terminal covers an area of 190,247ft².
 Terminal C was opened in 2019.

 Terminals D and E can accommodate mega-vessels capable of carrying 5,000 passengers.
 These terminals have an automatic luggage handling facility, security and inspection system, a VIP lounge and further day-to-day operational facilities.